 When do the acupuncture treatments begin for the IVF cycle?

-Most patients choosing to begin treatment three to six months before the planned IVF cycle.
+Most patients choose to begin treatment three to six months before the planned IVF cycle.
 This 3-6 month period allows for more time to touch upon the other elements of Chinese Medicine, including nutrition therapy, stress reduction, relaxation techniques, and herbal therapy.
 Acupuncture can also improve sperm quality in men[i], so beginning treatment early allows for a complete cycle of spermatogenesis, which takes approximately 72 days.

 Can acupuncture improve my IVF success?